Press and media

 Contracts cover almost all carbon emissions in the global economy.
 Adapting those contracts to ensure they mitigate climate risks and improve environmental performance is critical if we are going to achieve the Paris Agreement and keep the world a healthy, thriving place for humanity.
 The scale of the challenge is huge, but so is our capacity, as lawyers, to make a difference.

-Becky Annison, Head of Engagement, The Chancery Lane Project
+Becky Annison, Head of Supply Chains, The Chancery Lane Project

 Case studies